 The Company's operations are delegated to third-party service providers, and the Company has no employees.
-The Board seeks assurances, at least annually, from its suppliers that they comply with the provisions of the UK Modern Slavery Act 2015 and maintain adequate safeguards in keeping with the provisions of the Bribery Act 2010 and Criminal Finances Act 2017.
+The Board seeks assurances, at least annually, from its suppliers that they comply with the provisions of the relevant Acts.

 The Directors do not have service contracts.
 There are four Directors, two male and two female.
-Further information on the Board's policy on diversity and recruitment of new Directors is contained on pages 28 and 29.
+Further information on the Board's policy on diversity and recruitment of new Directors is on pages 28 and 29 of the Annual Report.

 Both the Board and AVI recognise that social, human rights, community, governance and environmental issues have an effect on its investee companies.
-The Board supports AVI in its belief that good corporate governance will help to deliver sustainable long-term Shareholder value.
+The Board supports AVI in its belief that good corporate governance will help to deliver sustainable long-term shareholder value.
 AVI is an investment management firm that invests on behalf of its clients and its primary duty is to produce returns for its clients.
 AVI seeks to exercise the rights and responsibilities attached to owning equity securities in line with its investment strategy.
 A key component of AVI's investment strategy is to understand and engage with the management of public companies.
-AVI's Stewardship Policy recognises that Shareholder value can be enhanced and sustained through the good stewardship of executives and boards.
+AVI's Stewardship Policy recognises that shareholder value can be enhanced and sustained through the good stewardship of executives and boards.
 It therefore follows that in pursuing Shareholder value AVI will implement its investment strategy through proxy voting and active engagement with management and boards.
-Further details on AVI's environmental, social and governance policy can be found on page 22.
+Further details on AVI's Environmental, social and governance policy can be found on page 22 of the Annual Report.